feifanzhou/nepTune-Music/README.md

 Using this setup, you can access the app at ```beta.neptune.com:3000```.
 An artist's page is at ```beta.neptune.com:3000/thepianoguys```, and from there it links to other pages as well.

 *This Readme file will be updated as necessary.
-Last updated on June 20th, 2013*
+Last updated on July 1st, 2013*